Download page Build a Monitoring Extension Using Java.

 Do not set the <

-- If you chose
+- If you select

 periodicfor the execution style, set the frequency of collection in

-<execution-timeout-in-secs>element.
+<execution-frequency-in-seconds>element.
 The default frequency is 60 seconds.
-If you chose

 continuous, this setting is ignored.